begolu2/rktik-thesis/02_conceptual.md

 Other users can not tell whether any two personas are linked to the same user account.

-This functionality affords users of Rktik more freedom in managing their online identity than comparable social platforms as described in section [State of the Art].
+This functionality affords users of Rktik more freedom in managing their online identity than comparable social platforms as described in Section [State of the Art].
 These freedoms may be used to act out different social roles or to voice unpopular opinions without fear of backlash against a user's offline identity.
 The notion that there does not necessarily exist a 1:1 mapping between offline and online identity is further established through the concepts of group identity and agency.

 ### Personal vs. Group Identity